 The performance of each REC Service Provider under this Paragraph 12 shall be subject to Performance Standards overseen by the REC PAB.

 Where a REC Service Provider informs the Code Manager that the REC Service Provider is unable to provide a view, preliminary assessment or detailed impact assessment in accordance with this Paragraph 12, or the Code Manager is unable to agree an appropriate timescale or costs with a REC Service Provider, then the Code Manager may procure an independent assessment.
-The REC Service Provider shall provide (free of charge) all reasonable co-operation and assistance in relation to any such independent assessment, and shall be liable for any and all costs incurred by the Code Manager in respect of any activity for which the REC Service Provider would not have been paid under this Paragraph 12..
+The REC Service Provider shall provide (free of charge) all reasonable co-operation and assistance in relation to any such independent assessment, and shall be liable for any and all costs incurred by the Code Manager in respect of any activity for which the REC Service Provider would not have been paid under this Paragraph 12.

+Where the response to Service Provider impact assessments identifies the need to coordinate testing activities between Service Providers (should the Change Proposal be approved for implementation), the Code Manager shall create a REC Test Strategy, setting out the testing objectives and approach to coordinating testing activities between REC Service Providers.

 Party impact assessments